 - In a small bowl, combine 1/3 cup of the sugar and 1 teaspoon of the orange zest.
 Use your fingers to rub it together until the orange zest is mixed throughout the sugar.
 Set aside.

 - Combine the remaining 1 cup sugar and the butter in a large bowl.
 Beat until creamy.
-Add the egg and beat to combine.
+Add the egg and the remaining 1 tablespoon of orange zest and beat to combine.

 - Add the flour, baking powder, baking soda and salt.
 Mix until combined.